Annual OECD Guidance Due Diligence Report

 • Communication of our ethical and sustainable sourcing policy to our suppliers, employees, and customers, and internal monitoring of our performance to these standards.

 • NPM Silmet utilizes RMI’s Grievance Mechanism.
-We have a process to investigate and respond to any grievance raised, including raising any substantiated concerns to the CEO and tracking response and closure of any grievance in a Grievance Tracking Form.
+We have a process to investigate and respond to any grievance raised, including raising any substantiated concerns to the CEO and tracking responses and closure of any grievance in a Grievance Tracking Form.
 We did not receive any grievances during the assessment period covered by this report.

 • NPM Silmet assesses any new source of tantalum, suppliers, or transportation routes against the following resources to identify Conflict-Affected and High-Risk Areas (CAHRAs) as outlined in Table 1.